Sex is Sex, Not Gender

 “gender vs sex: gender refers to the psychological/societal aspects of being male or female, sex specifically to the physical aspects.
 Do not interchange.”

-As shown in this “crib sheet“, the APA Publication Manual confirms and elaborates on this very clear distinction:
+The APA Publication Manual confirms and elaborates on this very clear distinction:

 Correct use of the terms “gender” and “sex”